Here to make students more effective writers and speakers

 The University Writing and Speaking Center offers free writing consultations to all undergraduate and graduate students for academic, creative, career, business and personal writing as well as speeches and presentations.
 Consultants are undergraduate and graduate students from a range of academic disciplines.
 Our consultants help all stages of the writing process, including brainstorming and development, planning and drafting, revising and editing.
 We offer a space where all students are valued as writers and critical thinkers.
 During consultations, students are actively engaged in discussion and activity with their project.

-Writing & Speaking Initiative Fellows Program
+Writing and Speaking Initiative Fellows Program

 The Writing and Speaking in the Disciplines (WSID) Program